Group on Institutional Advancement (GIA)

 Interested in Submitting Your Work?

-You’ve spent the entire year creating innovative campaigns, writing articles, organizing alumni and community events, revamping your digital presence, and most importantly, demonstrating the value of your institution to your community.
+We want to recognize the outstanding work you’ve produced to help advance your institution to greatness.
+You’ve been responding to the pandemic and, at the same time, creating innovative campaigns, writing articles, organizing alumni and community events, revamping your digital presence, and, most important, demonstrating the value of your institution to your community.
 Now is the time to show off your work and be recognized!

 Learn more about the competition with the resources below:

-- Madalyn Hemminghaus, Constituent Engagement Specialist, Group on Institutional Advancement
+- Madalyn Sistak, Constituent Engagement Specialist, Group on Institutional Advancement

-- Sophia Milla, Constituent Engagement Administrative Specialist, Group on Institutional Advancement
+- Aneesah Griffith, Constituent Engagement Administrative Specialist, Group of Institution Advancement

 Contact GIA staff at firstname.lastname@example.org